suzbert/GACD-Activity-Recognition-Using-Smartphones/README.md

 # GACD-Activity-Recognition-Using-Smartphones
-# an exercise in tidy data using R
+# an exercise using R to create tidy data